bsurmacz/Tardi-COI/README.md

 # Tardi-COI
-Reference database of curated COI sequences of tardigrades.
+The repository contains a reference database of curated COI sequences of tardigrades.
+The curated database is a ready-to-use tool allowing to investigate the diversity of the enigmatic phylum Tardigrada in metabarcoding studies.

  ![obraz](https://github.com/user-attachments/assets/42180122-2bb5-4ec0-a5ce-a899d9a311a3)